Charity shops in Ellesmere Port

 Asking GoldPaid online from Ellesmere Port

 The first move is online.
 An Ellesmere Port charity team sends photos to GoldPaid on WhatsApp and asks any questions before posting anything.
-GoldPaid then emails a free prepaid Royal Mail Special Delivery label, a tracked and insured service that aims to deliver the next working day to GB mainland addresses, signed for when it arrives.
+GoldPaid then emails a free prepaid Royal Mail Special Delivery label, a tracked and signed-for service that aims to deliver the next working day to GB mainland addresses, signed for when it arrives.

 Chester is the nearest larger city with a specialist precious-metal buyer, around 8 to 9 miles from Ellesmere Port and roughly a 20-minute drive.
 Even at that short distance, taking a valuable parcel into the city by hand means closing cover on the shop floor or pulling a volunteer away for the morning.